DipMathUniTO/SymOrb.jl/docs/src/installation.md

 # Installation

+## Requirements
+- Julia `1.10` or later
+- OS: Linux or macOS.
+To run `SymOrb.jl` on Windows, WSL is required (see Step 0 below)
+- [Optional] An OpenGL compatible GPU (for animations).
+All latest GPUs should work out of the box.
+- [Recommended] 8 GB of RAM memory

 !!! warning
     `SymOrb` uses, to interface to the GAP package `symorb`, the package `GAP.jl` that is not supported on Windows.
 However, you can still use `SymOrb` on Windows by using Windows Subsystem for Linux (WSL). [^1]